-Bilobalide is a main constituent of the terpenoids found in the leaves of Ginkgo biloba, a tree whose leaves are used in herbal medicine.
+Bilobalide is a main constituent of organic chemicals called terpenoids which are found in the leaves of Ginkgo biloba, a tree which has leaves that are used in herbal medicine.
 Its exact synthesis pathway from farnesyl pyrophosphate is still unknown.
 Source : Wikipedia

 Evidence which has accumulated during the last few years indicates that bilobalide may have neuroprotective effects.
 Further studies seem warranted to determine its possible usefulness in developing therapy for disorders involving cerebral ischemia and neurodegeneration.

 Source : Pharmacological Research Volume 46, Issue 6, Pages 565-568

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.